StrafeStopper/Stradex/working/INSTALL.md

       * double click on `light.exe` in windows

+The Linux executable runs in Linux only, using an emulator on Windows has not been tested.

-It runs with wine in Linux but doesn't run in Windows quite yet.
+The Windows executable runs with Wine in Linux but doesn't run in Windows quite yet.
 A fix for this is planned but not currently being worked on.